NURS 566 Foundations of Nursing Education (3 credits)

 NURS 552 Information, Technology, and Communication (3 credits)

-This course focuses on the use of information systems, technology advances, and communication strategies to improve quality, safety, and advocacy in advanced nursing practice.
-Patient-care technologies used to coordinate and deliver care within an interdisciplinary team model are explored.
-Interpersonal and relational strategies are evaluated with an emphasis on leading, collaborating, consulting, and teamwork within professional environments.
-Evidence based tools related to quality improvement and safety within organizations are investigated within the contexts of complex communication and information systems.
+This course focuses on the use of nursing informatics, communication techniques, and systems to improve quality, safety, and advocacy in advanced nursing education and practice.
+Patient-care technologies used to coordinate and deliver care within a collaborative, interdisciplinary team model are explored.
+Interpersonal and relational strategies, such as team building, feedback, and consulting to enhance communication and collaboration within the teaching and health care environment are investigated.
+Evidence based tools related to quality improvement and safety within organizations are studied to examine complex communication and information systems and their impact in nursing education and practice.

 NURS 562 Population Health: Prevention, Promotion, and Policy (3 credits)